torvalds/linux/Documentation/filesystems/nfs/localio.rst

 The RPC program number for the NFS_LOCALIO_PROGRAM is 400122 (as assigned by IANA, see https://www.iana.org/assignments/rpc-program-numbers/ ):
-Linux Kernel Organization       400122  nfslocalio
+GNU/Linux Kernel Organization       400122  nfslocalio

 The LOCALIO protocol spec in rpcgen syntax is::